 Once you have recognized one of the signs of abuse, reaching out to a friend, relative, or coworker you suspect is in abusive relationship can be difficult and emotionally challenging.
 The following are tips on how to start the conversation.
 If you want further information or advice it may be helpful to talk to an advocate at your local crisis center.
-They can be reached through the statewide 24 hour hotline at 1-866-644-3574 and are always available to talk - you don’t need to be in crisis to call.
+They can be reached through NH's 24/7 Domestic and Sexual Violence Helpline at 1-866-644-3574.
+You don’t need to be in crisis to call.

 Listen without judging Your friend may believe the abuser’s negative messages.
 They may feel ashamed, inadequate, and afraid of being judged by you.
 There is no need to rush into providing a solution, listening is the best thing that you can do.

 Let your friend know you care about them and you believe them Having a safe and trusted support plays a large role in a victim’s healing process and increases their chances of leaving their abuser.
 It is very important to let the victim know that you care about their safety and believe them.

 Explain that it’s not their fault Some victims may blame themselves for the abuse or try to excuse their abusers actions.
 Explain that there is never an excuse for physical violence in a relationship - not alcohol or drugs, not financial pressure, not mental illness, not jealousy- there’s never an excuse.

 Support their decision If the person remains in the relationship, continue to be a friend while firmly expressing your concern for their safety.
 Remember that, for many victims, leaving an abusive relationship can take time and may not happen right away.

 Discuss resources and options Explain that domestic violence is a crime and that victims can seek protection from the police or courts.
 Emphasize that when your friend is ready, they can make a choice to leave the relationship, and that help is available.
 Take care of yourself, too.